Introverts don’t brag about their accomplishments or holler their expertise in meetings, so sometimes they get overlooked for people who do.

 3. Join a social club or group.

 Yes, yes, I know what you’re going to say: “I’m an introvert!
 I want to go home after work.
 At the end of the day, I don’t have the energy to talk to more people.”
 I get it, because I felt that way, too.
-But seriously, if you’re interested in growing with the company and not losing out on opportunities, some social networking is necessary.
+But seriously, if you’re interested in growing with the company and not losing out on opportunities, some networking is necessary.

-The kinds of social groups that work for us introverts allow us to mostly stay in the background.
+The kinds of social groups that work well for us introverts allow us to mostly stay in the background.
 For example, I don’t like to go to bars or pubs and drink, but I do like to organize social events themselves.
 So I was part of the social club at work, in charge of organizing the events, but someone else (usually the extrovert) would be the one in charge of the actual socializing.

 Do you ever struggle to know what to say?